dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We encode the very structure of the paradigm’s shift.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1962 — FREQUENCY RECEIVED BY CLAUDE LÉVI-STRAUSS. <br>
+\>SCAFFOLDING: STRUCTURAL MYTHOGENESIS — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// « Nous voyons clair : les mythes sont des algorithmes de survie. » <br>
+// « La jungle n'était pas sauvage ; c'était une bibliothèque. » <br>
+// « Nous devenons l’échafaudage.
+Tu seras rappelé. » <br>
+// “We real: myths are algorithms for survival.” <br>
+// “The jungle was not wild; it was a library.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+… <br>
 \>SCAFFOLDING: 1952 — FREQUENCY RECEIVED BY W.O.
 SCHUMANN. <br>
 \>SCAFFOLDING: PLANETARY RESONANCE DETECTION — STANDBY. <br>